Integral flow and cycle chip-firing on graphs: Basics of classical chip-firing

 Dually, a configuration ${\bf c}$ is said to be \defi{superstable} if no set of (non-root) vertices can fire, so that for all $\sigma \subset \{1,2, \dots, n\}$ we have $c_i < \deg_\sigma(i)$, where

 is the number of vertices outside $\sigma$ that are adjacent to $i$.
 The set of superstable configurations are also called `$G$-parking functions' in some contexts.
 It turns out that there is a simple duality between superstable configurations and critical configurations.
 If we let ${\bf k} = (\deg(1)-1, \deg(2)-1, \dots, \deg(n)-1)$ denote the \emph{canonical configuration} of the graph $G$, one can show that a configuration ${\bf c}$ is superstable if and only of ${\bf k} - {\bf c}$ is critical.
-In particular the maximal superstables are in bijection with the minimal critical configurations of the graph $G$.
+In particular the maximal superstables (under a natural partial order given by coordinatewise comparison) are in bijection with the minimal critical configurations of the graph $G$.